867-Jige/vue-plugin-ecss/README.md

 ```

+## Then you need to reference the created style file in your project

 ## Rules written for class names

 ### Prefix and attribute are separated by '--', when multiple attributes are set in a class name, they are also separated by '--', when multiple values need to be set in a property, the attribute values are separated by '\_\_'.
 Specifically as follows